govinda-attal/eshop/README.md

 make serve
 ```

-Once service is running browse to [swagger-ui](http://localhost:8080) to view the open-api specification and test the *eshop* service.
+Once service is running browse to [local swagger-ui](http://localhost:8080) to view the open-api specification and test the *eshop* service.

 ### Cleanup